My Glorious Air Force ‘Career’

 In ’63 a friend drought back to Vermont a ’49 Ford from Pittsburgh and sold it to me for $150.
 I was one happy guy.
 I put 16″ sand tread snow tires on it and it would go where no other vehicle would go.
 One buddy borrowed it from me for a weekend in the Catskills NY and it snowed mightily for him.
 A local barn caught fire, the fire department couldn’t get the trucks to the barn, so my buddy used the ’48 to make a path and they got the fire out.
 I’d pickup a couple of cases of beer and six or more friends in that huge back seat and we’d cruise the dirt back roads in the snow.
 No problem.

-Early in ’64, the same friend who sold me the ’48 brought back another Ford from Plattsburgh.
+Early in ’64, the same friend who sold me the ’48 brought back another Ford from Pittsburgh.
 This was a ’54 Crown Victoria.
 Maroon and white.
 But I was, by then, a road daemon.
 So the Flathead had to go and I replaced it with a ’57, 245 hp V-8.
 That engine came with two Holly four barrel carbs, milled heads and a bunch of other enhancements.
-Took it, I was told, to about 350 hp.
-Seriously bad news.
+Brought it up, I was told, to about 350 hp.
+Seriously bad news in a car that light.
 Especially in my hands.
 On those roads… insanity.
 Couldn’t get enough.
+Mobile insanity.

 Of course in ’64, I was expected to attend a reenlistment ‘talk’.
 Well I might have.
 For the right assignment.
 Europe, Texas, anywhere in the Southwest.
 So before I made any decision, I went to the IG (Inspector General) office at Plattsburgh, out support base, and checked.
 What would happen to me it I reenlisted.
 It too a week to hear, but the answer was another four years on the same radar site.